DannyPenten/Rust-DriveC2/README.md

 ```
 cargo build
 ```
+## Inspiration & Acknowledgments 🙌
+This project was inspired by the amazing article "[Hacking Tutorial: Google Sheets Command and Control (C2) Server](https://maxlikessecurity.medium.com/hacking-tutorial-google-sheets-command-and-control-c2-server-999e4dbc89fc)" by Max Likes Security.

+Max's work provided the foundation and sparked my interest in building my own version of a Google Drive C2 system.
+His creativity and insights into using Google services for C2 operations were a huge source of inspiration. 🎉

+If you're interested in exploring more about creative Command and Control systems, I highly recommend checking out Max's article!

 # License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](https://github.com/apache/.github/blob/main/LICENSE) for details.